Psychedelic Gnosis: Historical and Archetypal Perspectives

 Hereward Tilton (BA Hons I, Ph.D., FHEA)is a religious studies scholar who has taught on the history of alchemy, magic, and Rosicrucianism at institutes dedicated to the study of Western esotericism within the University of Exeter and the University of Amsterdam.
 His interest in psychedelia was first kindled in his early teens, and he was inspired by experiments with LSD and lucid dreaming to study the work of Jung and Eliade as an undergraduate.
 Since receiving his doctorate he has conducted research on alchemical entheogens in early modern Germany under the auspices of the Alexander von Humboldt Foundation, and he has translated and introduced an eighteenth-century Austrian black magical manuscript dealing with traditional psychoactive fumigations called Touch Me Not: A Most Rare Compendium of the Whole Magical Art (Fulgur Press, 2019).
 In his most recent books, The Path of the Serpent, Vol. 1: Psychedelics and the Neuropsychology of Gnosis (Rubedo Press, 2020) and its forthcoming sequel, he applies recent discoveries in psychedelic neuroscience to the symbolism and techniques of a European gnostic tradition with historical and phenomenological ties to Indo-Tibetan tantra.
 On occasion, Hereward has drunk ayahuasca with the Dutch neo-shaman Arno Adelaars, and he has translated Ayahuasca: Rituals, Potions, and Visionary Art from the Amazon (Divine Arts, 2016), a book co-written by Adelaars with Christian Rätsch and Claudia Müller-Ebeling.

-Syllabus-At-A-Glance (In-depth syllabus and readings lists available for enrolled students).
+Syllabus-At-A-Glance (In-depth syllabus and extensive readings lists available to enrolled students in course home page).

 Week 1.
 Introduction: The Tree of Gnosis